rasmusbrottwitt/coronavirus/webpage.md

 2020 has been a year that will forever be remembered for the COVID-19 pandemic.
 It is not the first pandemic in world histori to say the least, but it is the first time it has happened to our modern society.
 We have the opportunity to track the spread to a very low detail, and at the same time see and uncover it's impact on all aspects of society.

-In that way, the Corona Virus is more than just a disease - it is a shift in how our world works.
-We will start out by looking at how the virus has spread and what is in store in the near future, regarding casualties and contamination.
-Then, we will try to uncover it's impact on some of the ground pillars of society, being social media and the economy - and in this instance specifically Twitter and the American Economy.
+In that way, the Corona Virus is more than just a disease - it is a shift in how our world works, and has the potential to  hit the economy really hard especially.
+The reasoning for this is more complex - we have to understand how the virus spreads physically and psyhologically, and then look at how it has impacted the economy.

+We will look at the spread of the virus itself and the fear and awareness following, to see how and why the countries have had to lock down.
+Following this, we will look into the American Economy and see how it has hit - and why it might be a lot different than you expect.

 ### The spread of Corona Virus
 The Corona Virus started as a new disease in China, and became more and more reknown to the world as stories and images spread.
 After reaching Italy in February, it stared spreading to the rest of the world and was declared a pandemic in mid March.
 It's growth has been rapid ever since then.